 Voting trust foundation (in Dutch: STAK)

 Many entrepreneurs in the Netherlands use a foundation to effect a concentration of voting rights on shares.
 Moreover, the foundation holds the legal title of those shares.
-Meanwhile, the economic benefit attaching to those shares remains for the risk and account of third parties.
+Meanwhile, the economic benefit attached to those shares remains for the risk and account of third parties.
 You can also use the depository receipt to split legal and beneficial ownership of paintings, work of art, patents, books, etc.

 The shares held by the Dutch foundation (STAK) may either be shares in a Dutch legal entity, or in a foreign legal entity.
 However, this requires that company law of that foreign jurisdiction accepts such split between economic ownership and legal title.
 In exchange for the acquired shares, the STAK issues depository receipts:

 Depository receipts reflect the shares, except for the voting rights.
 If there is a distribution of profits by the company whose shares are held by the foundation, it shall immediately forward these distributions to the holders of depository receipts.
 Sometimes, this might occur with a small deduction for costs incurred by the foundation.
 For tax purposes, the STAK is usually considered transparent.
 The depository receipts may be sold and transferred by the depository receipt holders, usually subject to transfer restrictions.
 The STAK usually acquires shares after the incorporation of a company in exchange for depository receipts.
-However, it may also act as incorporator itself and grant the depository receipts somewhat later to the persons for whose risk and account the incorporation took place.
+However, it may also act as an incorporator itself and grant the depository receipts somewhat later to the persons for whose risk and account the incorporation took place.

-A family foundation is usually created to provide for the material needs of members of a certain family.
+A family foundation is usually created to provide the material needs of members of a certain family.
 Therefore, funds and/or assets (such as shares or real estate) are transferred to the family foundation.
 Furthermore, the foundation may distribute (the proceeds of) these assets among the family members.
 This needs to be in accordance with the wishes of the persons who instigated the incorporation.
 Under Dutch law, the objective of a foundation cannot be to make distributions to either persons who take part in one if its corporate bodies, or to other persons or legal entities.
 An exception to this would be where these distributions have a non-commercial or social character.
 However, in practice, the settlor can circumvent this rule.
 Therefore, the settlor makes a donation to the Dutch foundation, under the obligation that it makes distributions to certain beneficiaries.
 You need to designate those beneficiaries in a letter of wishes.

 Charity foundation or trust